Thushar-marvel/Real-time-object-detection-and-buzzer/README.md

 Then evaluate the current binary image with the initial /base image.

-If any difference which exceeds the predefined threshold the activate alert system.
+If any difference which exceeds the predefined threshold then activate alert system.

+These above steps run under a while loop condition.